psychodinae/xen-node-exemples/ign-exemple/README.md

 # ign-exemple

 Exemple to get firefox cookie to login on ignboards forum.
-This site not use standard xenforo login sistem.
+This site not use standard xenforo login system.